 Children who qualify for the Pupil Premium are identified as the following: any child who has claimed Free School Meals in the last 6 years; any child looked after or previously looked after; any child who has a parent serving or served in Her Majesty’s Armed Forces or has retired on a pension from the Ministry Of Defence; any child who has or has had a social worker or any child acting as a carer.

 Pupil Premium at Snape Wood

-At Snape Wood Primary School, we are dedicated to motivating and inspiring all learners so they embrace challenge with resilience, show respect and collaborate well so they can achieve excellence; we firmly believe that children receiving Pupil Premium deserve the same life chances as their peers.
+At Snape Wood Primary School, we are dedicated to motivating and inspiring all learners so they embrace challenge with resilience, show respect and collaborate well so they can achieve excellence: At Snape Wood Primary, we take PRIDE in all of our children; we firmly believe that children receiving Pupil Premium deserve the same life chances as their peers.

 The Action Plan for Pupil Premium spending focuses on whole-school strategies that impact all pupils, strategies that target under-performing pupils, and specific strategies targeting pupil premium pupils.
 We have a clear, strategic approach to the use of Pupil Premium funding, and plans are integrated into wider school support and improvement systems.
 These are monitored and evaluated regularly and in depth data analysis ensures that the correct support and strategies are identified to maximize progress.